osrf/gazebo_tutorials/install_from_source/tutorial_default.md

 If you've installed all required dependencies following the instructions above, you already have the latest release of these libraries installed in your system.
-However, when working on new features, you often might need to build these libraries from source.
+However, when working on new features, you often need to build these libraries from source.

 If you don't need a special version of these libraries, **you can skip this section**.
 If you're not sure if you need to build these from source, you can